Kagerjay/Free-Code-Camp-Projects/Basic Algorithm Scripting/README.md

 ```

 14. Seek and Destroy
+*You will be provided with an initial array (the first argument in the destroyer function), followed by one or more arguments.
+Remove all elements from the initial array that are of the same value as these arguments.*
 ```javascript
 destroyer([1, 2, 3, 1, 2, 3], 2, 3) // should return [1, 1].
 destroyer([1, 2, 3, 5, 1, 2, 3], 2, 3) // should return [1, 5, 1].